 Yes, GDPR is an EU regulation, which means that when the UK leaves the European Union it should no longer apply.
 However, the UK still has its own applicable law, the Data Protection Law, and according the Information Commissioner’s Office – the UK watchdog which works to uphold information rights – the government plans to fold the General Data Protection Regulation into our existing act after Brexit.

+So what are my GDPR responsibilities again?
 The data at risk can be used to identify a living person and includes names, addresses, phone numbers, payment information, email addresses, National Insurance numbers and much more.

 Most companies will hold data about their employees, customers or clients and it’s your responsibility to protect it.
-Any vulnerability within your IT or personnel systems can lead to the data you hold and process being lost or exposed, and that is illegal.
+Any vulnerability within your IT infrastructure or personnel systems can lead to the data you hold and process being lost or exposed, and that is illegal.

 Will we still have to pay for data breaches after Brexit?

 Yes, you will still have to pay for any data breaches after Brexit.
 The ICO still has the power to fine any company who misuses personal data or is responsible for a data breach.
 The fines however, may not be as a large as those under GDPR, but if you are in breach of GDPR then the full amount – up to 20million Euros or 4% of annual turnover – could still apply.

 The ICO can also issue a ban on data processing or suspend a company’s ability to transfer data to another country, which could damage your business.

 What if my business plans to work with European companies after Brexit?